00jrh00/00jrh00.github.io/_posts/2024-05-02-firstpost.markdown

 *Where to apply?*

 One underrated aspect of grad school is being able to, you know, EXIST in that location!
 Looking back, there were some schools I got into in certain cities that I would never move to in retrospect.
-These applications were wastes of time.
+These applications were a waste of time.

 Don't just focus on the school.
 By now, having presumably lived on your own for four years (or more) you've developed some personal preferences.
 Don't dismiss these preferences!
 Grad school is miserable enough without hating where you live, too.
 You may grow to hate it, but at least don't start off like that.